 √ the waistband.

 As in the below figure (the blue jacket), it must perfectly overlap the collar of the shirt.
-Without appearing you are ready to be hung in a hanger and make any wrinkles.
+Without appearing, you are ready to be hung on a hanger and make any wrinkles.
 If the collar of the jacket is at some distance from the collar of the shirt, it means that the jacket is large.

-The shoulder of the jacket – should fall exactly on the line of your shoulders.
+The shoulder of the jacket should fall exactly on the line of your shoulders.
 The length of the shoulders should not be more or less than one centimetre from the point where your shoulder ends.
 Here is where I believe most men are wrong.
-And I would divide them into two categories: the young generation who buy their jackets two sizes smaller (giving the impression the jacket is about to crack on the shoulder area); and the “elder” generation whose jackets are two sizes larger.
-Creating visible disproportionality.
+And I would divide them into two categories: the younger generation who buy their jackets two sizes smaller (giving the impression the jacket is about to crack in the shoulder area); and the “elder” generation whose jackets are two sizes larger, creating visible disproportionality.

-Jacket buttoning – is another aspect that can compromise your entire suit and therefore appearance.
-Your jacket should close PERFECT!
-An overly tight jacket is shaped like an X and a too loose one will look like a bag.
+Jacket buttoning is another aspect that can compromise your entire suit and, therefore, appearance.
+Your jacket should close PERFECTLY!
+An overly tight jacket is shaped like an X, and a too loose one will look like a bag.

-The sleeves of the jacket – here you have to be careful about their length and width!
-The sleeve of a jacket should end at the wrist and allow the shirt to continue another 2 centimetres over.
+The sleeves of the jacket—here you have to be careful about their length and width!
+The sleeve of a jacket should end at the wrist and allow the shirt to continue another 2 centimetres.
 Also, the sleeve of a jacket should not have width under the arm.

 Your jacket should be long enough to cover your butt.
-If it is longer then it will visually take away a few centimetres out of your height and if it is shorter it will look unsightly.
+If it is longer, then it will visually take a few centimetres off of your height, and if it is shorter, it will look unsightly.

 When choosing a pair of trousers, we must be careful about their length and width, which sometimes depends on size or cut.

-I want to point out a very important aspect: do not leave your socks in sight!
+I want to point out a very important aspect: do not leave your socks on sight!
 Well-tailored trousers are slightly longer in the back, as they should reach the middle of the shoe heel.
-On the front side, the pant should only form a thin wrinkle.
+On the front side, the pants should only form a thin wrinkle.

-The conclusion of the “How to pick the perfect suit” article, is the suit must fit you perfectly!
-You must feel comfortable in it without appearing shabby.
+The conclusion of the “How to Pick the Perfect Suit” article is that the suit must fit you perfectly!
+You must feel comfortable in it without it appearing shabby.